cs8903-fall-2025/project/README.md

 ### Local Development

+Requirements: NodeJS

 You can also develop on your own computer.
-Just install `node@22.19.0`.
+Just install `node@22.16.0`.
 After installing Node, upgrade npm by running `npm install -g npm@11.6.0`.

 For local development it is recommended to use a version manager.
 This project is already configured with a `tool-versions` file compatible with [ASDF](https://asdf-vm.com) and [Mise](https://mise.jdx.dev).
 (ASDF is used in the DevContainer).